 Is MMA a Safe Sport to Train?

 Many parents worry about the risk factors (concussions, injuries, etc) when their child competes in MMA.
 However, recent studies have shown that MMA is actually a lot safer when compared to sports such as Boxing and Football.
 We actually wrote an article on this topic alone, “Is Boxing or MMA more Dangerous?” and the results may shock you.
+The bottom line is many fighting styles – including MMA – have the potential to be deadly martial arts.

 It’s proven that there’s much more brain damage occurring in sports where you have headgear to protect you.
 Headgear in sports actually allow your brain to take even more damage than it ever should, allowing repeated blows which are actually much more harmful than being struck without headgear on.
 However, I will say that headgear can be useful for situations where you don’t want to endure any facial lacerations or nose/ear damage.